 I met John halfway.

 “They thought she was going down the slides but no one has seen her for a while.
 She’s not in the kids’ area for sure.”

 I don’t remember what I did with Hank, I guess I handed him to John.
 And then I started running.
-A missing child in 2017 doesn’t mean the same thing as it did 30 years ago.
-99.8% of children who go missing are found.
-But when a true abduction occurs, the recovery and survival rates decrease drastically with each hour that passes.
 No one could tell me exactly how long it had been since she was seen last.
 Maybe 10 minutes, maybe 15, maybe longer?
 I do not do well when I don’t know where my children are.
 Like, my mind immediately goes to the worst: drowning, murder, abduction….my worst fears.